List of Castlevania characters: Lisa

-In the animated adaptation, her story remains the same with the exception that she was accused of witchcraft because she reverse engineered the more advanced technology Dracula possessed to improve the lives of the Wallachian people which the church condemned as the devil's work.

-She is voiced by Emily Swallow in the Castlevania animated series.

 Golem

 Golem is a recurring character found throughout the Castlevania series.
 His first appearance was in Rondo of Blood.
 Golem was originally created by Carmilla to be a mindless guard of ancient ruins.
 When he was pulled into the time rift by Aeon, the rift gives him self-awareness.
 He fought the champions to become human, and discover the meaning of his existence.
 He lost his self-awareness, after being returned to his own time frame (Castlevania Judgment).
 IGA says he is based on Golem-type monsters, like the Franken, from Castlevania I.

 Master Librarian

 The Master Librarian (図書館の主, Toshokan no Aruji) is the loyal servant of Dracula in charge of the knowledge of the library.
 He will sell items to young master Alucard for a price.

 Succubus

 In Symphony of the Night, a Succubus (サキュバス) assumed the guise of Lisa at the time of her death to tempt Alucard into turning on the humans, only to be killed upon him learning her true identity.
 Succubus, or a member of her race, appears in Lament of Innocence and Akumajo Dracula Pachislot.